cerebral/cerebral/packages/docs/content/tutorial/11_routing.en.md

 ```

 As you can see, defining *routes* is as easy as linking them to *signals*.
 Now go to your browsers addressbar and enter *localhost/#/repos* and voilà the reposRouted signal gets called.
 And it also works the other way around.
 When you now click your tabs the url will also update!

+### Challenge

+Go to your browsers addressbar and enter an invalid route like: localhost/#/*foo* and press Enter.
+Now check the console!
+The challenge is to add another route which catches those *unknown* routes, runs a signal and display a toast with an error.